This post includes a feature section on Mayor William Hale Thompson, mayor of the Chicago

 between 1889-1900

-(list maybe incomplete)
+(list may be incomplete)

 Chapman, F.M.
 Alderman 25th 1889-1890